hamishdickson/nlp-book/book/words.md

 - *Jack doesn't have 19.*
 - *99 to spend.*

-        <para>Of course, it is just one sentence.
-Similar problems arise during punctuation: how do
-            we know that <emphasis>E.g.</emphasis> and <emphasis>19.99</emphasis> should not be split?
-And how about <emphasis>doesn't</emphasis>, which should probably be split as
-                <emphasis>does n't</emphasis> or <emphasis>does not</emphasis>?
-Tokenization can be
-            performed accurately, but it requires techniques that you will see in later chapters.
+Of course, it is just one sentence.
+Similar problems arise during punctuation: how do we know that `E.g.` and `19.99` should not be split?
+And how about `doesn't`, which should probably be split as `does n't` or `does not`?
+Tokenization can be performed accurately, but it requires techniques that you will see in later chapters.
 So don't worry, we will get back to proper tokenization later on.
-We promise! </para>
+We promise!

         <para>Of course, up to the point where we handle tokenization, we need material to work on.
             To make life easier for you, the material for the first chapters of the book is pre-tokenized in a plain-text file using two simple rules: </para>